Skip to content

 Jannah Wiggle

-Jannah Wigle grew up in Long Branch and is a proud and active member of the South Etobicoke community.
+Jannah Wiggle grew up in Long Branch and is a proud and active member of the South Etobicoke community.
 She is a critical, qualitative health researcher, focusing on global and community health issues related to sexual and reproductive health, youth, health equity, social justice, and human rights (particularly participation and citizenship) in sub-Saharan Africa and Canada.
 Jannah has a PhD in Public Health (University of Toronto), a Masters of Science in Population Health (London School of Economics), Certificate in Public Relations (Humber College), and a Bachelor of Health Sciences (Western University).
 She has over 10 years of global health experience and is currently a researcher in the Applied Health Research Centre at St Michael’s Hospital (UnityTO).
 Jannah has a deep appreciation for the vital community and health services/programs provided by LAMP, and she is grateful for the opportunity to support and serve her community as a member of the board.

 Julet Allen